Aspen's Humble Beginnings

 The mining barons, investors and entrepreneurs of the late 1800s left us a fabulous Victorian architectural legacy which can be experienced with a West End Walking Tour conducted by the Aspen Historical Society.
 The tour shows off a number of these historic homes along with stories of the owners, their Aspen connections and even what might be buried under some of them!

 Take a stroll through Aspen's Darkside!
 Dare to pull back the shiny polished Aspen image and you'll be surprised at what you find.
 Experience the darker elements of Aspen's tarnished past on an evening stroll with Aspen Walking Tours.

-Take a tour through downtown Aspen on the Aspen Historical Society's HISTORY COACH, an electric vehicle that takes up to five passengers at a time, and learn about historic buildings, Aspen characters through the years and the general history of the town.
+Tour downtown Aspen on the Aspen Historical Society's HISTORY COACH, an electric vehicle that takes up to five passengers at a time, and learn about historic buildings, Aspen characters through the years and the general history of the town.
 This tour also includes visits to the Wheeler-Stallard and Holden-Marolt museums and is the most comprehensive tour about Aspen's history.
-Call (970) 925-3721, ext.
-104 for more information.
+Call (970) 925-3721 for more information.